RhoBott/data_at_reed/README.md

-We want people to not only get the information they need, but also to know where to look if our examples don’t completely answer their questions (teach a man to fish?).
+We want people to not only get the information they need, but also to know where to look if our examples don’t completely answer their questions (teaching someone to fish?).
 So\!
 As much as possible, we’ll link out to other resources (like the Happy Git with R resource Simon linked to, or tidyverse cheatsheets) so that folks get used to using the documentation that’s already out there\!
 Not trying to reinvent the wheel\!

 Workflow-wise, editing the documents will look something like:

   - Check for outstanding (i.e. unmerged) pull requests
   - Make a new branch off of `main`